tektoncd/plumbing/tekton/ci/interceptors/add-team-members/README.md

 }
 ```

-It returns the original JSON payload untouched, with the addition of the PR:
+It returns the original JSON payload untouched, with the addition of both the
+org members and the maintainers:

 ```json
 {